King Louie: The Jungle Book 2

 King Louie is absent in the second film The Jungle Book 2 due to legal issues with Louis Prima's estate.
 However, a shadow puppet of him is seen at the beginning of the film, and Baloo implies that he left the jungle.

 Fables comic series

 King Louie appears in the Fables comic series published by Vertigo Comics.
-He is one of the revolutionaries who wish to overthrow the Fabletown government out of resentment at the apparent second-class status of Fables.
+He appears in the "Animal Farm" story arc as one of the revolutionaries who wish to overthrow the Fabletown government out of resentment at the apparent second-class status of Fables.
 Due to his peripheral involvement, he is given a sentence of hard labor—twenty years, reduced to five years conditional on good behavior.

 In Fables, Louie is wrongly described as having been created by Rudyard Kipling.
 Fables author Bill Willingham cited Louie's appearance in Fables as "a very good example of why it's best to go back to the source material before one embarks on a major story, rather than rely on the often faulty memory of which characters were original canon and which weren't".